-Undergraduate Designated Minors in the College of Engineering
+Undergraduate Minors in the College of Engineering for Engineering Students

 Overview

-Undergraduate students in the Carnegie Institute of Technology can elect to complete an interdisciplinary Designated Minor in addition to their regular majors for B.S. degrees.
-Designated minors have been added to the curriculum of the Carnegie Institute of Technology to promote flexibility and diversity among the college’s engineering students.
-Independent of a student’s major, he or she is able to pursue a selected designated minor from the following list:
+Undergraduate students in the College of Engineering can elect to complete an interdisciplinary engineering minor in addition to their regular majors for B.S. degrees.
+These minors, designed specifically for engineering students, have been added to the curriculum of the College of Engineering to promote flexibility and diversity among the college’s engineering students.
+Independent of a student’s major, he or she is able to pursue a selected minor from the following list:

 - Additive Manufacturing